John Lennon Biography

 John Lennon’s biggest hit was “Imagine.”
 The song was released in 1971 and became an instant classic.
 It has been covered by many artists over the years, and its message of peace and hope continues to resonate with people all over the world.

 John Lennon released a total of eight studio albums during his solo career, from 1970 to 1980.
 These were John Lennon/Plastic Ono Band (1970), Imagine (1971), Some Time in New York City (1972), Mind Games (1973), Walls and Bridges (1974), Rock ‘n’ Roll (1975), Double Fantasy (1980), and Milk and Honey (1984).
 He also released the live album Live in New York City (1972), which was recorded during his famous concert at Madison Square Garden.
 In addition, Lennon released several collections of his solo work, including The John Lennon Collection (1982) and Anthology (1998).

 The last song that John Lennon wrote was “I’m Losing You”.
 This was actually co-written with his wife, Yoko Ono, and was released posthumously on her album Season of Glass.

-How Many Solo Albums Did John Lennon Do?
+How Many John Lennon Solo Albums He Did?

 John Lennon released six solo albums: John Lennon/Plastic Ono Band, Imagine, Some Time in New York City, Mind Games, Walls and Bridges, and Rock ‘n’ Roll.
 He also released the live album Live in New York City and the posthumous collections Menlove Ave., Milk and Honey, and The John Lennon Anthology.